thoughtspot/thoughtspot.github.io/_spotiq/special-topics.md

 The exclusions impact each SpotIQ analysis.
 It eliminates points with such values during statistical calculations for example, for mean, standard deviation SpotIQ excludes values from any equation and uses only the remaining points.

-## Prioritizing analyses types

-You can prioritize highlighting changes in data over time instead of other changes, such as  outliers or anomalies.

-### Columns

-When you trigger a SpotIQ analysis on an answer, you can select alternate data columns.
-To trigger more time-related insights, pick more date-time columns.

-### Advanced

-In the advanced tab of the SpotIQ dialog, increase the maximum number of trend and correlation insights, and reduce the number of anomaly insights.